July 15, 2020

 How Do Auto Pedestrian Accidents Happen?

-With summer in full swing along with the current pandemic, many people have begun walking, biking, jogging, and participating in other outdoor activities as a means of entertainment and exercise.
+With spring around the corner, many people have begun walking, biking, jogging, and participating in other outdoor activities as a means of entertainment and exercise.
 This means there are far more pedestrians on or near the streets now.
 Because of this, it’s important to examine how auto pedestrian accidents happen and how they can be prevented.

 Have you or a loved one been injured?
 If so, you may be eligible for compensation.
 Speak to our Houston personal injury lawyers today for a free consultation.